danielaparker/jsoncons/doc/Examples.md

 `ns::hiking_reputation`.
-The macro `JSONCONS_ENUM_TRAITS` generates the code from the enum values, and the macro `JSONCONS_ALL_GETTER_CTOR_TRAITS` generates the code from the getter functions and a constructor.
+The macro `JSONCONS_ENUM_TRAITS` generates the code from the enum values, and the macro `JSONCONS_ALL_GETTER_CTOR_TRAITS` generates the code from the get functions and a constructor.
 These macro declarations must be placed outside any namespace blocks.

 ```c++